ryanpram/tanda-for-as2-covidQA/README.md

 The pre-trained Ansq-RoBERTa Large model (transfer model)  provided by [wqa_tanda repo](https://github.com/alexa/wqa_tanda).
 The transformers directory and run_glue.py are adaptation and modification from [wqa_tanda repo](https://github.com/alexa/wqa_tanda), the rest is author's code.

 ## Description
-This work is for advanced machine learnine Course's assignment.
+This work is for advanced machine learnine course's final assignment.
 You can read all detail work's description (in bahasa) at [technical-report](https://github.com/ryanpram/tanda-for-as2-covidQA/tree/main/technical-report)